intoc/csm/readme.md

 parameters to the end of the `Target` field, e.g. `C:\csm\csm.exe -nogui=true -sfile=mysettings.xml`.
 The source path will be passed in automatically if you drag the folder or archive onto the shortcut.
 - The csm GUI will always try to load *default.xml* at start if `-sfile` isn't specified in the command line arguments, but you can load other files afterwards.
+- Use `{title}` in `-outfile` to include the archive/directory/header title in the output file name or path.
+For example, `-outfile="../{title} CS.jpg"` will put the output file in the parent directory of the directory containing the source file or directory, with a name like "My Favorite Photos CS.jpg".